sjana01/QiskitNotebooks/README.md

 # QiskitNotebooks

 Repository containing notebooks on quantum algorithms.
 These notebooks are for educational purposes only.
-The "qiskit" library in python provides a platform to build quantum circuits and a quantum simulator on which one can simulate an experiment and check the expected outcome.
-Performing experiments on a real quantum device never really given a 100% correct answer due to noise.
+By utilizing the "qiskit" library in Python, users can construct quantum circuits and utilize a quantum simulator to simulate experiments and verify expected outcomes.
+However, it's important to note that when conducting experiments on an actual quantum device, noise can prevent obtaining a completely accurate result.